Do you run promotions in your salon?

 I used to be very cautious with promotions.
 I worried that running promotions would undermine the regular service prices and maybe even hurt the salon’s premium brand image.

 The right salon offers should be a key component of your salon marketing strategy.
-If done correctly they have a tremendous impact on your ability to grow your salon clientele and get your existing clients to spend more with you.
+If done correctly, they can tremendously impact your ability to grow your salon clientele and get your existing clients to spend more with you.

-In this article, I want to bust the myths that promotions are not good and show you how they should be done to fuel your business now and in the long run.
+In this article, I want to break the myths that promotions are bad and show you how they should be used to fuel your business now and in the long run.

 I’ll show you how you can run effective promotions without undervaluing your prices and brand image.